BetaHydri/Get-ADGroupMembersFSP/README.md

 # Get-ADGroupMembersFSP

 ### DESCRIPTION:
-    Gets the group memberships and when found its Foreign Security Principals and translate them to a NTAccount.
+    Gets the group memberships of a AD Group in the actual DNS Computer AD Domain.
+When a  member is a Foreign Security Principal then translate them to a NTAccount.
+Furthermore if Recursion has been defined, then follow the nested membership of the Foreign Security Principal if this has been indentified as ObjectClass group.
+Credentials will be asked for every member that is a Foreign Security Principal in the trusted domain.

 ```powershell
 SAMPLE1:
     #Get group members of Domain Admins" in the actual domain of client